How to Auto Start a Program on Raspberry Pi? (4 Ways)

 But there’s an easy way to locate it:

-- Select the application you want to start.
+- Find the application you want to start.

-There are sorted the same way as on the main menu, so browse into the main categories if needed. - Then click on “Properties” on the right.
+There are sorted in the same order as on the main menu, so browse through the categories. - Then click Edit Item on the right.

 In the Command field, you can see the exact command used when you click on it in the main menu.